- Associate Professor

 I received my Ph.D. in Community Research and Action at Peabody College of Vanderbilt University and hold a master’s degree in Human Development Counseling also from Vanderbilt.

-In my current role as an Associate Professor in the Department of Educational and Psychological Studies in the School of Education and Human Development I teach and advise students in the master’s program in Community and Social Change and the PhD program in Community Well-being.
-I also currently direct the undergraduate major in Human and Social Development (HSD).
-I was recently elected to position of “Regional Network Coordinator” for the Society of Community Research and Action (SCRA, Division 27 of the American Psychological Association).
-I am also the founding co-editor of “Collaborations: A Journal of Community-Based Research and Practice.”
+In my current role as an Associate Professor in the Department of Educational and Psychological Studies in the School of Education and Human Development I teach and advise students in the undergraduate major in Human and Social Development (HSD), the master’s program in Community and Social Change (CSC) and the PhD program in Community Well-being (CWB).
+I am also the editor of the open-access journal “Collaborations: A Journal of Community-Based Research and Practice.”

 View Curriculum Vitae